 Objection handling: Addressing common concerns through peer experiences

-Startups with robust case study content convert leads at 2-3x higher rates in competitive SaaS categories, highlighting the critical nature of this content type.
+Startups with robust case study content tend to convert leads at meaningfully higher rates in competitive SaaS categories, highlighting the critical nature of this content type.

 Technical Content: Role and Purpose